andrew/ultimate-awesome/README.md

 - [awesome-random-stuff](https://github.com/tawseefnabi/awesome-random-stuff) - Collection of interesting & awesome random stuff I find on the World Wide Web.
 - [awesome-dot-dev](https://github.com/technovert/awesome-dot-dev) - A bunch of awesome .NET patterns, tools, frameworks, and softwares. .
 - [awesome-ambient-intelligence](https://github.com/tecnico-ami/awesome-ambient-intelligence) - Awesome lists about Ambient Intelligence / Ambientes Inteligentes.
+- [awesome-tech-stack](https://github.com/tejachundru/awesome-tech-stack) - Collection Of Tech Stack and their tools and many more.
 - [awesome-tools](https://github.com/tengshan2008/awesome-tools) - Collection tools of found on internet.
 - [awesomeYouTube](https://github.com/ThePyProgrammer/awesomeYouTube) - A curated list of carefully retrieved awesome videos to learn absolutely anything you need to know in coding and maths.
 - [awesome-flexbox-tutorials](https://github.com/Tkachenko-School/awesome-flexbox-tutorials) - Top tutorials to learn Flexboxes for Frontend Development.
 - [awesome-CXL](https://github.com/twicy/awesome-CXL) - This is a repo listing papers/blogs/news related to CXL.
 Let's take the leap to Next-Gen memory system with the awesome CXL.
 - [awesome-wealthtech](https://github.com/upstarter/awesome-wealthtech) - An Awesome lists of wealth-tech resources for quant traders and investors.
 - [GameDevTools](https://github.com/vesas/GameDevTools) - Curated list of game development tools.
+- [awesome-ted](https://github.com/vikbert/awesome-ted) - An awesome collection of really awesome TED talks that can be watched again and again.
 - [awesome-mac-apps](https://github.com/viraat/awesome-mac-apps) - Awesome macOS apps for developers, programmers or anyone looking for useful tools!.
 - [pure-awesomeness](https://github.com/WagnerMoreira/pure-awesomeness) - My list of awesome stuff on GitHub.
 - [awesome-tesla-australia](https://github.com/warwickofthegh/awesome-tesla-australia) - A curated list of links and tip for owning a Tesla in Australia.